Title and statement of responsibility area

 Scope and content

-One full length studio portrait of Orpheus Moyer Schantz and Kitty Cole.
+Full length studio portrait of Orpheus Moyer Schantz (at right) and Kitty Cole.
 The two are shown seated in front of a backdrop of a house window.
-Identification from album.
+Kitty is looking off camera and Orpheus is looking directly at it

 Immediate source of acquisition